Insurance Pricing Forecast Using XGBoost Regressor

 print(f"R^2: {r2_train:.4f}")

-This code evaluates the performance of a machine learning model test with linear regression on test data, calculating metrics such as mean squared error (MSE), root mean squared error (RMSE), mean absolute percentage error (MAPE), and R-squared (R^2) score, then prints the results.
+This code evaluates the performance of a machine learning model.
+It tests the model using linear regression on test data.
+Next, the code calculates metrics such as mean squared error (MSE).
+Then, it computes the root mean squared error (RMSE).
+It also computes mean absolute percentage error (MAPE) and R-squared (R²) score.
+Finally, the code prints the results.

 # Test evaluation